crwebb85/dotfiles/nvim/cheatsheet.md

 - `vim.fn.expand('%')` get current path
 - `:echo stdpath('data')` to find the path that neovim saves user data to

+- `:wshada!` will fix most shada errors (I believe it overwrites the shada file)

 You can pass arbitrary data to a User autocmd callback by doing

 ```lua